 Trenchless Sewer Repair?

-Enter trenchless sewer repair, a minimally-invasive technique that repairs damaged drainage pipes without any major excavation work.
+Enter trenchless sewer repair, a minimally-invasive technique that repairs damaged drainage lines without any major excavation work.
 Although the method has been around since the 1940s, it was only until the 1970s when structural pipe lining was introduced that it took off.
 With this method, plumbers can repair or replace a sewer pipe without trenching, making the entire process less intrusive, more affordable, and quicker.

 As the name suggests, pipe bursting involves breaking or bursting the old pipe while replacing it with a new high-density polyethylene (HDPE) pipe.
 To do this, a plumbing company in Orange, CA, will pull an expander or bursting head through the old pipe.
 Small enough to fit through most pipes, the bursting head fractures the old pipe as it is pulled through.
 The new HDPE pipe is connected to the back of a bursting head and an expander.
 First, the expander head fractures the old pipe.
 Then, the bursting head breaks it apart.
 Finally, the new pipe is laid in its place.